alecmuffett/real-world-onion-sites/README.md

 ...and the necessity of broad adherence to web standards would make it harmful to attempt to optimise just one browser (e.g. Tor Browser) to elevate HTTP-over-Onion to the same levels of trust as HTTPS-over-TCP, let alone HTTPS-over-Onion.

-Doubtless some browsers will *attempt* to implement "better-than-default trust and security via HTTP over onions", but this behaviour will not be standard, cannot be relied upon by clients/users, and will therefore be **risky**.
+Doubtless some browsers will *attempt* to implement "better-than-default trust and security via HTTP over onions", but this behaviour will not be **standard**, cannot be **relied upon** by clients/users, and will therefore be **risky**.

 **tl;dr** - HTTP-over-Onion should not be considered as secure as HTTPS-over-Onion, and attempting to force it thusly will create a